-7 UniAbuja Researchers Win N1bn Grants
+7 UNIABUJA Researchers Win N1bn Grants

 “If you need my help as a vice chancellor I will be ready to support.
 Let it be done at Faculty levels, let there be competition, that is the way it is.

-Also speaking, the director, Center For Sponsored Projects (CSP), Prof. Obiageli Nodu, said the criteria for the awards include papers published in peer reviewed, indexed journals with impact factor in 2022.
+Also, the director, Centre for Sponsored Projects (CSP), Prof. Obiageli Nodu, said the criteria for the awards include papers published in peer reviewed, indexed journals with impact factor in 2022.

 Award categories, according to her were Publication-Bronze Badge, Publications-Silver Badge, Publications-Sliver Badge and Plaque and Above-Gold Badge and Plaque.